kevicency/CMContrib/Readme.md

 ####SL & WPF:

-- BusyResult - Searches the VisualTree for an IBusyIndicator and activates/deactivates it
+- BusyResult - Locates an implementation of IBusyIndicator by searching the Visual Tree or by injecting it and activates/deactivates it.
-- DialogResult - Creates a DialogWindow for a Dialog and shows it to the user
+- DialogResult - Creates a modal DialogWindow for a Dialog, shows it to the user and stroes the response in a Property.
+Also enables you to automatically cancel the result for a specific answer.
-- OpenChildResult - Activate a ViewModel in a Conductor
+- OpenChildResult - Activate a ViewModel in a specific Conductor
-- DelegateResult - Invokes an action when executed
+- DelegateResult - Wraps an arnitrary Action in a Result.

 ####WPF only: